Lectures on the Spin and Loop $O(n)$ Models: The Loop model

 It is predicted~\cite{Nie82,KagNie04,Smi06} that the loop $O(n)$ model exhibits critical behavior when $n\in [0,2]$; see Figure~\reffig{fig:loop-samples}.
 In this regime, the model should have a critical value $x_c(n)$ with the formula

 The prediction is that for $x<x_c$ the model is \emph{sub-critical} in the sense that the probability that a loop passing through a given point has length longer than $t$ decays \emph{exponentially} in~$t$.
-When $x\ge x_c$, the model should be \emph{critical}, with the same probability decaying only \emph{polynomially} in $t$ and with the model exhibiting a conformally invariant scaling limit.
-Furthermore, there should be two critical regimes: when $x = x_c$ and $x>x_c$, each characterized by its own conformally invariant scaling limit (the same one for all $x>x_c$ and a different one for $x = x_c$).
-Kager and Nienhuis~\cite{KagNie04} predict that in both cases, the loops should scale in a proper limit to random \emph{Schramm L\"owner evolution} (SLE) curves, introduced by Schramm~\cite{Sch00}, with parameter~$\kappa$ satisfying
+When $x\ge x_c$, the model should be \emph{critical}, with the same probability decaying only as a \emph{power-law} in $t$ and with the model exhibiting a conformally-invariant scaling limit.
+Furthermore, there should be two critical regimes: when $x = x_c$ and $x>x_c$, each characterized by its own conformally-invariant scaling limit (the same one for all $x>x_c$ and a different one for $x = x_c$).
+Kager and Nienhuis~\cite[Section 5.6]{KagNie04} predict that in both cases, the loops should scale in a suitable limit to random \emph{Schramm L\"owner evolution} (SLE) curves, introduced by Schramm~\cite{Sch00}, with parameter~$\kappa$ satisfying

 where, however, we take the solution of the above equation to satisfy $\kappa\in [\frac{8}{3},4]$ when $x=x_c$ and $\kappa\in[4,8]$ when $x>x_c$.
-When the parameter $n$ satisfies $n>2$, it is predicted that the model is always subcritical in the sense of exponential decay of loop lengths described above.
+When the parameter $n$ satisfies $n>2$, it is predicted that the model is always sub-critical in the sense of exponential decay of loop lengths described above.
 These predictions have been mathematically validated only in very special cases.
 See Figure~\reffig{fig:loop-samples} and Figure~\reffig{fig:loop-samples-large-scale} for samples from the loop $O(n)$ model.
 See also the two bottom figures on the cover page which show samples of the model with $n=0.5$ and $x=0.6$.

+The physics literature considers the loop $O(n)$ model also with negative $n$, where the model is still defined by~\eqref{eq:loop O n model def} but is now a signed measure.
+Critical behavior is then predicted for $n\in [-2,2]$, with the same critical value~\eqref{eq:x c def} for $x$; see~\cite{Nie82}.
+Presumably formula~\eqref{eq:kappa and n relation} continues to describe the parameter $\kappa$ of the scaling limit of the model throughout this range.
+However, the precise meaning of these predictions for negative $n$ is less clear.